arkadiysudarikov/hopskipdrive/README.md

 - Implements the upcoming rides endpoint to be used by the driver's app.

 ## Design Decisions

+For this project I ended up making some design decisions to keep the project on track while developing the application.

+Here are some of the decisions I made:

-UUID for IDs
+ * I decided to use UUID for all IDs to increase information security.

-Address table holds addresses for drivers and rides Address is a string that is valid for Google Directions API Location ID
+ * Address table holds addresses for drivers and rides
+    * Address is a string that is valid for Google Directions API
+        * Location ID
-   Google Place ID
+          * Google Place ID
    Similar addresses that share a location ID (potentially stored in a long-lived, distributed Solid Cache) can be used by both Driver and Ride and used in the API call to get commute and ride distance and duration.

-Rails Credentials

-Skinny controller, fat module.

-Client Class
+* I use the Rails Credentials to keep the Google Directions API Key secure in both development and production.

+* Because I'm working with two entities, Driver and Ride, I decided to use a module for the methods.

+* I decided to create a client class to call the Google Directions API.

-RSwag to provide OpenAPI UI
+* I decided to use RSwag to provide OpenAPI UI compliance for the endpoint.

-Pagy for pagination
+* I use Pagy gem for pagination.
+Handles pagination via the query parameter and headers.
- Add data to headers

 ## Gems for calling APIs

-Faraday / excon / HTTP clients / etc.
+Libraries provide benefits such as retries, improved error-handling and backoff and should be used in production environments.

+I considered using various libraries but ultimately decided to make a simple call instead for this project.

 ## Technologies Used